 You should still be in macOS Utilities.

-If you are running Sierra 10.12.4 of later, pressing Shift + Option + Command + R when you first boot up your Mac into Recovery mode will allow you to install the version of MacOS that came with your Mac, or the one closest to it that is still available.
+Instead of pressing Command + R at start up you could press Shift + Option/Alt + Command R (if you are running Sierra 10.12.4 of later) to install the version of MacOS that came with your Mac, or the one closest to it that is still available.

 Alternatively you could make a bootable drive containing the version of macOS that you want to run and install it on your Mac using that.
 Read how to do that here: How to make a bootable macOS installer on an external drive.